ZacharyGodfrey/personal-site/src/pages/styles.md

 Here is a blockquote:

-> "And the end of all our exploring will be to arrive where we started and know the place for the first time."
+> "You can't believe everything you read on the internet."
 >
-> \- T.S.
-Eliot
+> \- Abraham Lincoln

 Here's a list without order: